diegoparis10/denoise_NIRCam/README.md

                           The minimum area to mask extended objects [4000] -k, --keepall         Keep all flags in DQ layer?
-If False, only pixels that are marked as 'DO NOT USE' are discarded [False]
+If False, only pixels that are marked as 'DO NOT USE' are discarded {False}
     -m MFACTOR, --mfactor=MFACTOR
                           The factor used to multiply the dilation of extended object mask [4]
     -p, --purge           Purge temporary intermediate files? {False}
     -s DETECT_SIGMA, --detect_sigma=DETECT_SIGMA
-                          The sigma used to detect sources [4] -v, --verbose         Verbose output [False]
+                          The sigma used to detect sources [4] -v, --verbose         Verbose output {False}
     -V, --version         Print program version number, then quit.

 # Tips:

-The use of the '-k' option is highly recommended, in order to discard outliers in the median estimates as much as possible.
+The use of the '-k' option is highly recommended, in order to better discard outliers in estimating the median values.
-The sigma for detection should not be chosen too low, to avoid spurious detections (e.g. parts of stripes or even entire stripes, which have to be removed and not masked) nor too high to miss many detections of real sources.
+Detection sigma should not be chosen too low, to avoid spurious detections (e.g. parts of stripes or even entire stripes, which have to be removed and not masked) nor too high to miss many detections of real sources.

 # Run: